 Now, the same diagnostic technology widely used in the medical field is available to aerospace companies looking for voids in critical parts and manufacturing corporations seeking analysis services in the wake of a product failure.
-Industrial CT scanning services are being offered by few inspection companies at the moment, which is why it is notable that Applied Technical Services, Inc. has added CT scanning to its already long list of services rendered.
+Industrial CT scanning services are being offered by few inspection companies at the moment, which is why it is notable that Applied Technical Services, LLC has added CT scanning to its already long list of services rendered.

 ATS' CT Inspection Services

 For over 50 years, ATS has provided engineering services to clients from a variety of industries.
 Our talented and certified engineers are dedicated to providing insightful analysis of the critical equipment that keeps our clients’ businesses running.
 Industrial CT scanning, with its medical origins and powerful imaging capabilities, has better enabled us to serve our clients’ needs with a surgical precision.

 Allow us to give your products a clean bill of health with our industry-leading CT scanning tools: